Deir Al-Ahmar: 7th–16th century

-From the 7th–16th centuries the Syriac Orthodox Christians (known as Jacobites) and Arab people inhabited the area.
+From the 7th–16th centuries the Syriac Orthodox Christians (known as Jacobites) and Muslims inhabited the area.
 The temple of Jupiter became the center for the Syriac-Jacobite Christians, who were ruled by the Muslim Arabs.
 There were two notable earthquakes in the area during this period, one in 1157 and the other in 1202.

 16th–19th century period

 During the period from the 16th–19th centuries, Maronite shepherds from Niha, Becharre and Aakoura established in the region around Deir el Ahmar, where better grazing was available.